rpsubc8/hesenateHT66/readmeEnglish.md

 Well, we will have to follow the same steps again in the portable programme, that is, reopen the customLPD.dat file and save it again as customLPDchk.dat, to check again that they are the same and that the correct frequencies are coming out of the html5.
 It usually works the first time, but sometimes you have to do these steps twice.<br>
 This is important because in the programme we are blind to the issue of frequencies, as they are not displayed, and we rely on the HTML version to check.
 If it is not correct, we will appear with frequencies and powers that are not approved.
 It is ideal to have another good walkie-talkie, which also allows you to check that everything is correct.<br><br>

+Once everything has been checked and is correct, we can send the data to the radio station.<br>

 The HESENATE HT66 supports commercial FM, both reception and transmission, 136 MHz, 140 MHz and 400 MHz.
-Another thing is how it performs.
+Another thing is how it performs.<br>
+It supports 11 metres (27 MHz) CB in FM mode, but with antenna limitations.
+With an Alan Midland 42 walkie-talkie at a distance of 1 metre, the signal for LOW mode is 3 out of 9, while for HIGH it is 5 out of 9.
+It is therefore suitable for simple tests.<br>
+With the HTML5 utility, you can test the entire range of frequencies you want, simply by entering them manually and clicking start to generate the custom.dat file.
+This way, you can see the limits of the walkie-talkie.<br>

+We must ensure that the .DAT file is exactly 974 bytes in size.
 <br><br>